 Get Comfortable with Your Grip on The Finger Grooves

-There's no one right or wrong way of holding 1911.
+There's no one right or wrong way of holding a 1911 pistol.
 Still, there are some things to keep in mind when choosing how to hold it: You want your hand as high as possible on the backstrap (the top rear portion of the frame) so that your thumb is holding onto that part instead of just hanging by your side with no control over your gun at all; this is called "wrapping around" or "bridging" the gun; also make sure to get a good solid grip.

 Rack Your Slide Lock